Chris1320/SetupGuides/README.md

 ## Bug/Error Reporting

 Only documentation errors should be reported in this repository.
 If you find a bug or an error in specific customization guides (e.g., a bug in one of the scripts in [Arch Linux Customization Guide](#)), please submit an issue in its dedicated repository.

+## Conventional Commits

+Since everything in this repository is for documentation only, I decided to use [conventional commits](https://www.conventionalcommits.org/)' types for determining changes in the guides.
+The `docs` type is used for updates on [SetupGuides](https://github.com/Chris1320/SetupGuides) itself.

 ## Guides